Idolized22/maskrcnn-benchmark/README.md

 creating detection and segmentation models using PyTorch 1.0.

 ![alt text](demo/demo_e2e_mask_rcnn_X_101_32x8d_FPN_1x.png "from http://cocodataset.org/#explore?id=345434")
+## Branch Description
+this branch contatins all the need github repositories built thus that there is not need to  preform git clone during installation. this is done to avoid future bugs installing on diffrenet  PCs.
+The added repository [cocoapi](https://github.com/cocodataset/cocoapi.git)  has been modified as in it's [issue#51](https://github.com/cocodataset/cocoapi/issues/51) in order to fit for windows10 installation.
 ## Highlights
 - **PyTorch 1.0:** RPN, Faster R-CNN and Mask R-CNN implementations that matches or exceeds Detectron accuracies
 - **Very fast**: up to **2x** faster than [Detectron](https://github.com/facebookresearch/Detectron) and **30%** faster than [mmdetection](https://github.com/open-mmlab/mmdetection) during training.
 See [MODEL_ZOO.md](MODEL_ZOO.md) for more details.